-Portrait of Eliza Grace Symonds Bell 1809 - 1897
+Eliza Grace Symonds Bell 1809 - 1897

-Portrait of Eliza Grace Symonds Bell (reputedly a self-portrait), the mother of Alexander Graham Bell, oil on canvas, 39” x 32” It is thought to be from the 1850s when she was in her forties and living in Edinburgh.
-Assuming a good dose of artistic license, the buildings on the left may be Tron Kirk (l) and St Giles looking west along the High St. I can’t determine what landmark is on the right.
+It is thought to be from the 1850s when she was in her forties, married (see ring) and living in Edinburgh.
+Assuming a good dose of artistic license, the buildings on the left may be Tron Kirk (left) and St Giles looking west along Edinburgh’s High Street.
+I can’t determine what the rocky landmark is on the right.

 A Biography of Eliza Symonds